 Physicians or medically approved therapists may prescribe Buprenorphine as part of opioid treatment during the detoxification process.
 Buprenorphine typically comes in two forms, Suboxone and Subutex.
 The Suboxone contains another medication called naloxone which is used to help users prevent abuse of the medication.
 It creates withdrawal symptoms for individuals who use it in a manner than otherwise prescribed.
 Subutex only contains the buprenorphine which is commonly prescribed if the user is pregnant or suffers from allergies to the naloxone.

 Medical professionals will prescribe buprenorphine to help stabilize the body – helping the brain to think that it is still getting the opioids, while the body safely detoxes avoiding withdrawal symptoms.
 Buprenorphine is administered under the tongue and is long acting.
 Once the pills melt away, they will treat opioid withdrawal symptoms for the remaining 24 hour period.
 Professionals often prescribe a tapering dosage which slowly helps the body function without any medication.

 Treatment Options for Addiction

 The buprenorphine alone does not cure an addiction.
-While it may treat withdrawal symptoms, there is a strong likelihood of a user returning to opioid abuse without professional education and therapy.
+While it may treat withdrawal symptoms, there is a substantial likelihood of a user returning to opioid abuse without professional education and therapy.
 Counseling, group therapy, and even faith-based programs help to teach those who abuse opioids the dangerous effects continual use causes.

-Find Assistance at Best Drug Rehabilitation
+Find Assistance with Best Drug Rehabilitation